marionettejs/backbone.marionette/CONTRIBUTING.md

 * Fork the Marionette repo.
 * `git clone` your fork onto your computer.
-* Run `npm install` to make sure you have all Marionette dependencies locally.
+* Run `yarn install` to make sure you have all Marionette dependencies locally.
-* Run `npm run build` to build source files.
+* Run `yarn build` to build source files.

 ## Reporting a bug